 - Your dental goals and lifestyle

 By taking the time to establish strong communication and a thorough understanding, we can provide personalized and comprehensive care.
-This determine the ideal restoration option for your smile.
+This determines the ideal restoration option for your smile.

 While both traditional and implant-supported restorations utilize crowns, bridges, dentures, and partials, the difference is in which method is used to keep them secure.

 With accurate implant placement from Dr. Cabrera, your implant-supported restoration will not slip, slide, or become dislodged so that you can smile with renewed confidence.

 A dental crown is a restoration that replaces the top, visible part of the tooth.
 When a single tooth is missing or is so severely damaged that it must be extracted, a single dental implant is a viable option.

 The crown is supported by a titanium implant post that serves as an artificial tooth root which is surgically implanted into the jawbone.
 Implant-supported crowns are designed to mimic the natural shape, size, and color of your teeth, giving you a beautiful smile that’s sure to last.